tarwn/lessthandot-hugo/blogs/content/posts/2011-03-08-t-sql-tuesday-016-top.md

   - Data Modelling and Design

 ---
-This month&#8217;s T-SQL Tuesday is hosted by [Jes Borland][1] and it is all about grouping and aggregate functions.
+This month's T-SQL Tuesday is hosted by [Jes Borland][1] and it is all about grouping and aggregate functions.

  ![T-SQL Tuesday logo][2]